mitmproxy/mitmproxy/docs/features/passthrough.rst

 If you want to peek into (SSL-protected) non-HTTP connections, check out the :ref:`tcpproxy` feature.
-If you want to ignore traffic from mitmproxy's processing because of large response bodies, take a look at the :ref:`responsestreaming` feature.
+If you want to ignore traffic from mitmproxy's processing because of large response bodies, take a look at the :ref:`streaming` feature.

 How it works
 ------------